carloscabo/watermark-js/README.md

   my_watermarked.getDataUrlFromImg( $('selector') );
 ````

+## CORS

+If you are going to work with uploaded images stored in a different server domain, you will need to enable CORS configuration in the third-party storage, in order to let the library work with images.
+For example, if you are using Amazon S3 storage for your images, this is the [CORS documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html#how-do-i-enable-cors).

 ## TO-DO (or not ;)
 - Add vertical constraints to the thumbnails widths
 - Add a `fitWidth` to the watermark options...